agontard/coq-hol-light-real-with-N/README.md

 HOL-Light definition of real numbers in Coq using N
 ---------------------------------------------------

-This [Coq](https://coq.inria.fr/) library contains an automatic translation of a subset of the [HOL-Light](https://github.com/jrh13/hol-light) base library [lib_hol.ml](https://github.com/jrh13/hol-light/blob/master/lib_hol.ml) up to the definition of real numbers in the file [real.ml](https://github.com/jrh13/hol-light/blob/master/real.ml), with various HOL-Light types and functions [mapped](https://github.com/Deducteam/coq-hol-light-real-with-N/blob/main/mappings.lp) to the corresponding types and functions of the Coq standard library so that, for instance, a HOL-Light theorem on HOL-Light natural numbers is translated to a Coq theorem on the Coq type N of natural numbers in base 2.
-The provided theorems can therefore be readily used within other Coq developments based on the Coq standard library.
-The translation has been done using [hol2dk](https://github.com/Deducteam/hol2dk) to extract and translate HOL-Light proofs to Lambdapi files, and [lambdapi](https://github.com/Deducteam/lambdapi) to translate Lambdapi files to Coq files.
+This [Rocq](https://rocq-prover.org/) library contains an automatic translation of a subset of the [HOL-Light](https://github.com/jrh13/hol-light) base library [lib_hol.ml](https://github.com/jrh13/hol-light/blob/master/lib_hol.ml) up to the definition of real numbers in the file [real.ml](https://github.com/jrh13/hol-light/blob/master/real.ml), with various HOL-Light types and functions [mapped](https://github.com/Deducteam/coq-hol-light-real-with-N/blob/main/mappings.lp) to the corresponding types and functions of the Rocq standard library so that, for instance, a HOL-Light theorem on HOL-Light natural numbers is translated to a Rocq theorem on the Rocq type N of natural numbers in base 2.
+The provided theorems can therefore be readily used within other Rocq developments based on the Rocq standard library.
+The translation has been done using [hol2dk](https://github.com/Deducteam/hol2dk) to extract and translate HOL-Light proofs to Lambdapi files, and [lambdapi](https://github.com/Deducteam/lambdapi) to translate Lambdapi files to Rocq files.

 This library is used as a basis for the alignment of real numbers in the much larger library [coq-hol-light](https://github.com/Deducteam/coq-hol-light) which contains a translation of more than 20,000 HOL-Light theorems on arithmetic, wellfounded relations, lists, real numbers, integers, basic set theory, permutations, group theory, matroids, metric spaces, homology, vectors, determinants, topology, convex sets and functions, paths, polytopes, Brouwer degree, derivatives, Clifford algebra, integration, measure theory, complex numbers and analysis, transcendental numbers, real analysis, complex line integrals, etc.